Wenlab/ZephIR-preprocessing/README.md

 ```bash
 cd path/to/data_directory
 ```
 Replace path/to/data_directory with the actual path to your data directory.
+Copy `getters.py` and `metadata.json` to the `data_directory` as well.
+Modify `metadata.json` if the image stack size is different.

 ### Step 6: Activate ZephIR Environment
 Activate the ZephIR Conda environment by running: